Our Approach to Sustainability

 Stakeholder Engagement Related to ESG Materiality

-With the aim of obtaining feedback from the perspective of external stakeholders that could be incorporated into our plans for the next fiscal year and onward, we held sessions with external experts on our ESG Materiality, KGIs for 2030, KPIs for FY2026, and KPIs under the 2024 Medium-term Plan, which we formulated in March 2022.
+With the aim of obtaining feedback from the perspective of external stakeholders that could be incorporated into our plans for the next fiscal year and onward, we held sessions with external experts on our ESG Materiality revised in March 2025, KPIs for 2030, and KPIs for 2027.
 Our sustainability promotion staff participated in the sessions, gaining insights from the experts regarding issues faced in their promotional activities.

 Major opinions